SEKOIA-IO/documentation/_shared_content/automate/index.md

 - Set up your playbooks using templates
 - Create a playbook from scratch
 - Learn more about the different types of triggers, operators and actions
-- Troubleshoot with code section and playbook runs
+- Troubleshoot with playbook runs

 ## Prerequisites